zydou/texlive/README.md

 If you are using a **very old** machine, start by trying the latest Debian release to see if it works well.
 If not, then try older releases.
 The `buster` tag is most likely compatible with your machine.
 However, keep in mind that the software included in older Debian release may be relatively old and could potentially lack certain packages.
 It's important to note that when I say "the software is relatively old", I am referring to system packages like git and curl installed through `apt-get install`, not the texlive version.
 The texlive version remains the same across all Debian releases.

+## Installed packages version

+You can check the [pkg-info](https://github.com/zydou/texlive/tree/pkg-info) branch to see the version of installed packages.
+For example, the [texlive-2023-trixie-amd64/texlive-packages.csv](https://github.com/zydou/texlive/blob/pkg-info/texlive-2023-trixie-amd64/texlive-packages.csv) contains the version of texlive packages installed in the `2023-trixie` image of the `amd64` arch, and the [texlive-2023-bookworm-arm64/system-packages.csv](https://github.com/zydou/texlive/blob/pkg-info/texlive-2023-bookworm-arm64/system-packages.csv) contains the version of system packages installed in the `2023-bookworm` image of the `arm64` arch.

 ## See Also

 - [latex-template](https://github.com/zydou/latex-template): LaTeX Environment with VS Code Remote-Containers and GitHub Codespaces support.